 Founded in 2007

-Story and Structure is a human-centered design firm.
-We design services & experiences, and provide management consulting that creates impact in health & human services, diversity & inclusion, and education.
+Story+Structure is a human-centered design firm.
+We design products, services & experiences that create impact in health & human services, diversity & inclusion, and education.

 HPV Awareness for an Underserved Community